davidandrzejewski/book-search/Answers to technical questions.md

 axios.get("https://openlibrary.org/api/books", {params: { title: "The Lord of The Rings", limit: 20, offset: 20 }})

 5. {
-   firstName: "David",
+   "firstName": "David",
-   lastName: "Andrzejewski",
+   "lastName": "Andrzejewski",
-   age: 31,
+   "age": 31,
-   status: "Seeking experienced team to join and challenging projects to work on to continue learning and growing as a software developer",
+   "status": "Seeking experienced team to join and challenging projects to work on to continue learning and growing as a software developer", "experience": [
-   experience: [
    {
-   language: "Javascript",
+   "language": "Javascript",
-   years: 2,
+   "years": 2,
-   librariesAndFrameworks: [
+   "librariesAndFrameworks": [
    "React.js",
    "Node.js",
    "Redux.js",